 - Do the Greater Litchfield Loop – taking in the Adelaide River, Litchfield National Park, and Dundee Beach.

 - Take the Arnhem way from Darwin to Katherine, stopping off overnight to enjoy the beautiful Nitmiluk Gorge and extend through Arnhem land to Nhulunby.

 - Nature’s Way, is an easy road trip from Darwin and a very magical one.
 You will encounter Kakadu, Katherine, and Adelaide Rivers with teeming wildlife and the option to extend to the Litchfield loop.

 For those who do not want to drive the long distances from interstate to Darwin, why not fly to Darwin and pick up a campervan hire?
 We have some great companies here including offering specials on Darwin to Darwin loops.

 Try Britz or Thrifty (which is locally owned).
 Our hotel offers free parking for guests.

 Campervan Parking Darwin

-Of course, just because you are travelling via campervan, doesn’t mean you don’t need the occasional pampering of stay in a hotel.
+Of course, just because you are traveling via campervan, doesn’t mean you don’t need the occasional pampering of stay in a hotel.
 Ramada Suites Zen Quarter offers free campervan parking in Darwin for all guests staying with us.
-Free hotel parking also available in Darwin for caravans and 4wds.
-After a big road trip to Darwin or before you set out, stay with us at Zen and enjoy our self-contained rooms, showers and infinity pool.
+Free hotel parking is also available in Darwin for caravans and 4wds.
+After a big road trip to Darwin or before you set out, stay with us at Zen and enjoy our self-contained rooms, showers, and infinity pool.